1602 N Duquesne - Joplin, MO 64801 - email@example.com

 Koinonia (the Greek word for fellowship) began in the fall of 1967 when Willard Black, along with the former Atlas Church and Four State Men’s Association, desired to reach the campus of the newly located Missouri Southern State College.
-Koinonia began under the eldership of College Heights Christian Church.
+Koinonia began under the eldership of College Heights Christian Church and their minister BA Austin.
 In the late 70’s College Heights led in establishing a separate board of directors consisting of 12 elders from local Christian Churches to involve more individuals in the ministry.
 Since the 70’s, Koinonia has been an independent outreach of area Christian Churches to the students at MSSU

 Over the years Koinonia has reached thousands of students at MSSU, and maintained a Christian presence on the campus.
 Many current members and leaders in area churches became acquainted with leadership roles while in Koinonia.
 Some even met their spouse there.
 Some say Koinonia may be one of the best kept secrets of our area churches.
 We hope to share the secret with you this next year as we partner together to make a difference at MSSU.